ttjjmm/ttjjmm/README.md

 - 👋 Hi, I’m Jimmy Tao.
-- 👀 I’m interested in CV, High Performance Computation or more.
+- 👀 I’m interested in Computer Vision, High Performance Computation or more.
-- 🌱 I’m currently learning NLP, CUDA C++.
+- 🌱 I’m currently learning GNN, CUDA C++.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me？ Email: tjm468@163.com
+- 📫 How to reach me？ My Email: tjm468@163.com.

 ## Life may be rugged, but I am moving forward.